On the Robustness of Democratic Electoral Processes to Computational Propaganda: Discussion

 Our results remain the same, regardless of the number of parties, the shape of the opinion landscape, or the interaction distance between different voters.
 Systems with proportional representation are generally more robust than systems attributing all seats to the winner, themselves being generally more robust than single representative systems, irrespective of the structure of the electorate.

-Altogether, these results indicate that more homogeneous, more open societies, i.e. where voters interact more with one another, and where the spectrum of opinions is smoothly represented are more robust against external influences.
+Altogether, these results indicate that more homogeneous, more open societies, i.e., where voters interact more with one another, and where the spectrum of opinions is smoothly represented are more robust against external influences.
 Mathematically, this is so because such societies have a more connected voter-voter interaction graph.
 Democracies are strengthened when people discuss and debate more, even with people of strongly differing opinions.
 Our results corroborate earlier conclusions drawn in political/social science~\cite{Barber1984,Wyatt2000}.
 All our results, including this conclusion, are independent of the number of existing political parties, However, different electoral processes behave remarkably differently under the influence of external manipulation, and we found that proportional representation makes for a more robust electoral process.
 Tradition has it in many democratic countries that a voter has a unique parliamentary representative, elected at the level of the electoral district where that voter lives.
 Aggregating electoral districts, say, at the level of states/provinces, where representatives are elected proportionally would strengthen the resilience of the electoral process against computational propaganda -- not to mention that it would eliminate gerrymandering.

-In this paper, we investigated electoral robustness in the absence of any bias -- our goal was to isolate the importance of various social and electoral characteristics, other things being equal.
-This is of course not realistic, as no electorate exist with equal distributions of natural opinions in favor of each party.
-Results not shown here suggest that introducing bias in favor of some party(ies) does not change the overall picture.
-Finally, here we focused on three of the main electoral systems.
+Finally, here we focused on four of the main existing electoral systems.
 This work should be extended to account for other systems, including ranked-choice ballots, two-round systems and so forth.
 Works along those lines is underway.